Equation of State and Viscosities from a Gravity Dual of the Gluon Plasma: Equation of state

 \section{Equation of state}

 To compare with the lattice results \cite{WuppertalBp} of the relevant thermodynamical quantities (i) sound velocity squared $v_s^2 = \frac{d \log T}{d \log s}$, (ii) scaled entropy density $s/T^3$, (iii) scaled pressure $p/T^4$, and (iv) scaled interaction measure $I/T^4 = s/T^3 - 4 p/T^4$ (all as functions of $T/T_c$) one must adjust the scale $T_c$ and the 5D Newton`s constant $G_5$ (actually, the dimensionless combinations $LT_c$ and $G_5/L^3$ are needed).
-In the present bottom-up approach, we employ a potential similar to \cite{Gubser_PRL} distorted by polynomial terms
+In the present bottom-up approach, we employ a new potential designed to reproduce the data \cite{WuppertalBp} in the temperature region $(1 - 10)T_c$,